LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 Every time you write a function, you need to answer the following questions:

 * What do you name the function?
-* What are the argumants, and what types of information do they represent?
+* What are the arguments, and what types of information do they represent?
 * What calculations are you doing with that information?
 * What does the function return?
 * Does it work as expected?